 Justice for Leyton Ward chairman Andrew Lock said: "Miranda and everyone who knows her were utterly shocked at the guilty verict against her.

-"Those of us who campaigned with Miranda in 2006 remember nothing but a happy, vibrant, and exciting local election campaign that energised the Leyton community and parts of the ward that had been abandoned for years.
+"Those of us who campaigned with Miranda in 2006 remember nothing but a happy, vibrant, and exciting local election campaign that energised the Leyton community and parts of the ward that had been

 "Miranda is maintaining her innocence."